Saluki: Breeding in the West

 Imports to England during the interwar years were chiefly from areas of British military influence and commerce: Bahrain, Egypt, Transjordan, and Iraq.
 Both Florence Amherst and the Lances imported breeding stock from the latter two countries.
 Despite substantial populations of Salukis in Germany, the Netherlands, and Sweden, none of these were imported to England.

 English Salukis (chiefly descendants of Sarona Kelb) were exported to many countries, but by the mid-1930s, interest slackened, and with the outbreak of World War II, breeding and show activities almost entirely stopped.
 The number of litters was minimal – just enough to keep the breed alive.
 Food rationing reserved all edible meat for humans, and to prevent the Salukis from dying from starvation or being killed by bombs, some owners euthanised entire kennels.
 A small number of Saluki kennels in the West survived the war, and along with fresh imports belonging to a second wave of soldiers returning from the Middle East, the slow process of re-establishing the breed began.

 Popularity of Salukis dramatically increased, and the Saluki Club of America was founded in 1927.
 Salukis were recognised by the Kennel Club (UK) in 1923, and by the American Kennel Club in 1929.
 The breed is also the mascot of Southern Illinois University Carbondale.

 The popularity of the Saluki in the United States, according to the American Kennel Club, has remained relatively stable in the 2000s, with the breed ranked 107th in 1999, had decreased to 118th in 2008, but by 2008 had increased once again to 112th.
+As of 2024, the Saluki has a popularity of 141st of 202.
 Between 2000 and 2009, 1215 salukis were registered with The Kennel Club in the UK, while this does not approach the numbers of the more popular breeds, it is in line with similar breeds in the hound group such as the Borzoi, which had 1399 puppies registered in the same period.
 In September 2007, the Kennel Club Art Gallery's 12th exhibition, "The Saluki in Art", celebrated the breed, showing a range of exhibits including terracotta and bronze works, along with contemporary artists and a range of trophies from Saluki breed clubs.